-a) UL Listed Z-Flex Z-Vent stainless steel vent pipe from boiler to vent termination, b) UL Listed Heat-FabSaf-T-Vent stainless steel vent pipe from boiler to vent termination, c) UL Listed Flex-L StaR-34 stainless steel vent pipe from boiler to vent termination, d) UL Listed ProTech FasNSeal stainless steel vent pipe from boiler to vent termination.
+A. UL Listed Z-Flex Z-Vent stainless steel vent pipe from boiler to vent termination,

-3. Clearance to Combustible Materials:
+-or-

+B. UL Listed Heat-FabSaf-T-Vent stainless steel vent pipe from boiler to vent termination,

+-or-

-For stainless steel vent pipe maintain 6" minimum air space clearance to combustible materials.
+C. UL Listed Flex-L StaR-34 stainless steel vent pipe from boiler to vent termination,

+-or-
-4. Vent Pipe Size:

-- a) 2, 3, 4 and 5 section boilers use 3" vent pipe connected directly to the outlet of the induced draft blower. - b) 6 and 7 section boilers use 4" vent pipe, starting with a 3" to 4" stainless steel vent pipe transition that is connected directly to the outlet of the induced draft blower.
-Do not use 3" vent pipe on 6 or 7 section boilers.

-5. Vent Pipe Length:

-- a) For stainless steel vent pipe, the maximum horizontal vent length is 30 feet plus one 90° elbow plus termination fitting. - b) Minimum horizontal vent length for all vent materials is 2 feet plus one 90° elbow plus termination fitting. - c) For additional elbows reduce the maximum vent length as shown: - 3" 90° elbow reduce vent length 3 feet per each 3" elbow - 4" 90° elbow reduce vent length 6 feet per each 4" elbow
+- D. UL Listed ProTech FasNSeal stainless steel vent pipe from boiler to vent termination. - 3.
+Clearance to Combustible Materials: For stainless steel vent pipe maintain 6" minimum air space clearance to combustible materials. - 4.
+Vent Pipe Size: - A. 2, 3, 4 and 5 section boilers use 3" vent pipe connected directly to the outlet of the induced draft blower. - B. 6 and 7 section boilers use 4" vent pipe, starting with a 3" to 4" stainless steel vent pipe transition that is connected directly to the outlet of the induced draft blower.
+Do not use 3" vent pipe on 6 or 7 section boilers. - 5.
+Vent Pipe Length: - A. For stainless steel vent pipe, the maximum horizontal vent length is 30 feet plus one 90° elbow plus termination fitting. - B. Minimum horizontal vent length for all vent materials is 2 feet plus one 90° elbow plus termination fitting. - C. For additional elbows reduce the maximum vent length as shown: - 3" 90° elbow reduce vent length 3 feet per each 3" elbow - 4" 90° elbow reduce vent length 6 feet per each 4" elbow

-Example: 6 section boiler requires 3 elbows plus the termination fitting.
-This means 2 additional 4" elbows will be used, at 6 feet per elbow.
-This is equivalent to 12 feet of pipe (2 x 6 = 12), therefore maximum vent length is now 18 feet (30 -12 = 18).
+Example: 6 section boiler has 3 elbows plus the termination fitting.
+This means 2 additional 4'' elbows will be used, at 6 feet per elbow.
+This is equivalent to 12 feet of pipe (2 x 6 =12), therefore maximum vent length is now 18 feet (30 -12 =18).

-6. Vent Termination Fitting:

-For all vent pipe materials, you may use either:

-a) a 90° elbow pointing down, fitted with a minimum 1/4" mesh screen to keep out rodents and birds.
+- 6. Vent Termination Fitting: For all vent pipe materials, you may use either: - A. A 90° elbow pointing down, fitted with a minimum 1/4" mesh screen to keep out rodents and birds.
 The elbow shall be of the same material and size as vent pipe.
-The elbow exit should be at least 6" away from exterior wall as shown in Figure 9.

-b) Tjernlund VH-1 Series side wall vent hood.
-For 2, 3, 4, 5 section boilers use VH-1-3", For 6, 7 section boilers use VH-1-4".

-7. Vent Pipe Termination Location (Figure #10):

-- a) When venting through combustible walls, combustible clearances must be considered.
+The elbow exit should be at least 6" away from exterior wall as shown in Figure 10. - B. Tjernlund VH-1 Series side wall vent hood.
+For 2, 3, 4, 5 section boilers use VH-1-3", For 6, 7 section boilers use VH-1-4". - 7.
+Vent Pipe Termination Location (Figure 10): - A. When venting through combustible walls, combustible clearances must be considered.
 The VH-1 Side wall vent hood provides both the outside vent termination and a double wall pipe for passing through a combustible wall up to 8" thick (VH-1-4") or 9" thick (VH-1-3").
-The hole in the wall must be 61/4" square for 3" vent pipe and 7 1/2" square for 4" vent pipe, in order to insert the VH-1 side wall vent hood.
-The VH-1 may also be used in noncombustible walls. - b) If the 90' elbow is the termination fitting of choice, then the single wall pipe will be passing through the side wall.
+The hole in the wall must be 61⁄4" square for 3" vent pipe and 7 1/2" square for 4" vent pipe, in order to insert the VH-1 side wall vent hood.
+The VH-1 may also be used in noncombustible walls. - B. If the 90° elbow is the termination fitting of choice, then the single wall pipe will be passing through the side wall.
 For combustible walls, a UL listed thimble shall be used where the single wall pipe passes through the wall.
-For combustible walls using Z-Vent, Saf-T-Vent, or StaR-34 vent pipe, use the following: - 3" vent pipe use Simpson's Duravent #905295 3" thimble or equivalent. - 4" vent pipe use Simpson's Duravent #915295 4" thimble or equivalent Maximum wall thickness with this thimble is 7 inches.
+For combustible walls using Z-Vent, Saf-T-Vent, or StaR-34 vent pipe, use the following: - 3" vent pipe use Simpson's Duravent 3" thimble - 4" vent pipe use Simpson's Duravent 4" thimble.
+Maximum wall thickness with this thimble is 7 inches.

-For combustible walls using ProTech FasNSeal where the single wall vent pipe must pass through the side wall, a UL Listed FasNSeal wall thimble shall be used as follows:
+For combustible walls using ProTech FasNSeal where the single wall vent pipe must pass through the side wall, a UL Listed FasNSeal wall thimble shall be used.